If you’ve decided to report sexual harassment to your employer, this guide is for you. Here’s everything you need to know.

 If someone makes a complaint of harassment, the OHSA Workplace Harassment Regulations require employers to conduct an investigation and to take steps to make the workplace safe.

 The OHSA regulations also require the employer to have a policy to prevent and investigate harassment in the workplace.
-Think of it as a guide for how sexual harassment will dealt with and what to expect if you report sexual harassment at work.

 The workplace policy says how your employer will prevent or reduce the risk of workplace harassment.
 It also says how complaints can be made and how the employer will investigate complaints.